CrossBytes/KTU-STUDY-BUDDY/README.md

 # KTU-STUDY-BUDDY
-A one stop educational hub for KTU scholars !
+A one stop educational hub for KTU scholars!